HarshitMehraa/UK-Train-Rides-Analysis/README.md

 **Tech Stack**

-• 📊 **Power BI Desktop** – Data Visualization platform used for report creation and Data Modelling.
+• 📊 **Power BI Desktop** – Data Visualization platform used for report creation and to create relationship/Data Models between tables.

 • 📂 **Power Query** – Data Transformation platform for cleaning, reshaping and preparing the data.